 - “Instagram Essentials: Build Your Brand, Grow Your Community” by Scott Bakken

 - “How to Live Online: 5 ways to shape your digital world” by David Poglar

 - “Decorative Letterforms: Creating a Hand-Drawn Alphabet” by Annica Lydenberg

 How does Skillshare Work?

-Skillshare members get instant-access to the platform’s course catalog, but which classes are available to you depend on your membership level (free vs. paid—more on that later).
+Skillshare members get instant access to the platform’s course catalog.
+There used to be such a thing as a free membership that gave you access to a subset of courses, but this has been discontinued (and replaced with a free 30-day trial that gives you access to everything).
 All you need to do is conduct a search for your target skill to find dozens, sometimes hundreds or thousands, of related courses to choose from.

-For instance, a quick search for “painting” classes yields ~5000 results.
+For instance, a quick search for “painting” classes yields over 6,000 results in 2023.
 You can easily refine your search with the built-in platform filters based on the following factors:

 - Course length (How in-depth do you want your training to be?
 Do you prefer courses that are less than 15 minutes in length or more than 60 minutes long?)